Chapter 71 – More Attempts at Education Reform

 Japanese universities, including our own at Akita, were graduating students who did not even know the meaning of 9/11.

-My idea of the ideal current affairs course was simply to require students to read the main English language newspapers every day for a year, and discuss them in class with the teacher – in English
+My idea of the ideal current affairs course was simply to require students to read the main English language newspapers every day for a year, and then discuss them in class with the teacher – in English

 At term end they would be examined on whether they remembered the topics discussed during the term.